 - Establishing specific requirements for contingency actions, when relevant

-Customers are communicated regarding the product information through the letter, verbal and/ or through phone, Fax, e-mail.
-If any amendments in enquiries, purchase orders it will be communicated through Phone, letter & Email.
-The customer complaints are registered in customer complaint register and the corrective action taken is communicated.
+Customers are communicated regarding the product information through the letter, verbal, and/ or through phone, Fax, e-mail.
+If any amendments in inquiries, purchase orders it will be communicated through Phone, letter & Email.
+The customer complaints are registered in the customer complaint register and the corrective action taken is communicated.

 8.2.2 Determining the requirements for products and services